There are many commonly held beliefs about property investing that aren’t only questionable but are also utterly false.

-The good news is, with the right strategy, you can speed up the process and achieve your financial freedom sooner.
+The good news is, that with the right strategy, you can speed up the process and achieve your financial freedom sooner.

 This is where your trusted mentor and independent advisors could help you immensely.

-They can guide you how to buy well in the right area and how to grow your equity quickly so you can expand your portfolio.
+They can guide you on how to buy well in the right area and how to grow your equity quickly so you can expand your portfolio.

 3. Residential real estate is a high growth, low yield investment – don’t look for cash flow from your real estate